Supervisory Policy and Guidance Topics

 Enhancements to the Federal Reserve System's Surveillance Program

-Inspection Frequency and Scope Requirements for Bank Holding Companies and Savings and Loan Holding Companies with Total Consolidated Assets of $10 Billion or Less
+Inspection Frequency and Scope Expectations for Bank Holding Companies and Savings and Loan Holding Companies that are Community Banking Organizations

 Submission of Documents to the Central Document and Text Repository in Support of the Banking Organization National Desktop